Whether you suffer from Obstructive Sleep Apnea (OSA), or are just a heavy snorer, custom-made dental appliances can help.

 For your extended health insurance, the prescription by your physician should read: “This patient requires a mandibular repositioning appliance for Obstructive Sleep Apnea.”

 For more information about (OSA), check the Patient Resources section of the American Association of Dental Sleep Medicine website or read an overview on Wikipedia.
+Please note: if you have a denture, an OSAD may not work for you.

 We can help you to get the sleep you deserve by fabricating an OSAD that is custom fit to your teeth.
 We will also instruct you on the proper wear of the device.